samboy/lunacy/mmLunacyDNS/README.md

 table with two members:

-* `mmQuery`: This is the DNS name requested, in the form of a string like `caulixtla.com.` or `samiam.org.`.
+* `mmQuery`: This is the DNS name requested, in the form of a string like `caulixtla.com.` or `samiam.org.` (observe the dot at the end of the mmQuery string).
 If the string has anything besides an ASCII letter, an ASCII number, the `-` character (dash), or the `_` character (underline), the character will be a two-digit hexadecimal number in brackets.
-If we get the raw UTF-8 query `ñ.samiam.org` (where the first character is a n with a tilde), mmQuery will look like "{c3}{b1}.samiam.org.".
+If we get the raw UTF-8 query `ñ.samiam.org` (where the first character is a n with a tilde), mmQuery will look like `{c3}{b1}.samiam.org.`.
 * `mmQtype`: The is the numeric DNS query type requested.
 This is a number between 0 and 65535, and corresponds to the DNS query type made.
 A list of DNS query type numbers is available at